By Richard Kleiner

 Business succession planning is essential, but it is something many owners are struggling to get right.
-According to AIIR Consulting, 86% of leaders believe leadership succession planning is of utmost importance, but only 14% think their organisation does it well.
+According to AIIR Consulting, 86% of leaders believe leadership succession planning is paramount, but only 14% think their organisation does it well.

 Moreover, a research project investigating the legacies of wealthy families estimated that 60% of all business succession failures are the result of a lack of trust or communication, and 25% are the result of an ill-defined or poorly executed succession plan.